recursion-ninja/Course-CSc-21700-2023-Fall/README.md

 ## ADA Compliance

-In compliance with the American Disability Act of 1990 (ADA) and with Section 504 of the Rehabilitation Act of 1973, Hunter College is committed to ensuring educational parity and accommodations for all students with documented disabilities and / or medical conditions.
+In compliance with the American Disability Act of 1990 (ADA) and with Section 504 of the Rehabilitation Act of 1973, City College is committed to ensuring educational parity and accommodations for all students with documented disabilities and / or medical conditions.
 It is recommended that all students with documented disabilities (Emotional, Medical, Physical and / or Learning) consult the Office of Accessibility located in North Academic Center, Room 1/218 to secure necessary academic accommodations.
 For further information and assistance please call ([212-650-8441][phone-ADA-1])/TTY ([212-650-5913][phone-ADA-2]).

 [phone-ADA-1]: tel:2126508441
 [phone-ADA-2]: tel:2126505913